Annual Report 202112 March 2021

-Welcome to the 2021 monthly updates from Swim England.
+Welcome to the 2021 Swim England Annual Report.

-This will cover the month-by-month work of Swim England between 1 January and 31 December 2021.
+This covers the month-by-month work of Swim England between 1 January and 31 December 2021.

 The Swim England Board meets around six times a year and is made up of representatives from across the sport and physical activity sector.
 Members have background in legal, human resources and finance.

 Sue Smith, Caroline Green, Sarah Gregory, Bernard Simkins, Alison Breadon, David Flack, Neil Booth, Joan Wheeler, Jane Nickerson, Brian Havill, Aysha Kidwai and Raj Kumar.